 There are lots of famous women on our screens each and every day who have had numerous treatments - and look fabulous!
 But I really love speaking to ‘real’ women.
 The women whose stories you wouldn’t usually hear.
 Particularly when it comes to non-invasive treatments like Botox.

-So, I spoke to Tracey, a 50-year-old veterinary assistant from Lancashire, who filled me in on when she first had Botox, why, and how it has changed not just her skin, but also the way she feels.
+So, I spoke to Tracey, a 50-year-old veterinary assistant from Lancashire, who filled me in on when she first had Botox for forehead lines and crow's feet, why, and how it has changed not just her skin, but also the way she feels.

 When did you first get Botox, and why?